YarivGilad/eventEmitter--start/instructions.md

    - It manages its own count value
    - It signals a STARTED, STOPPED & TICK events and sends its count value as a payload.
-   - Have a look at *index.ts* to see the new instance creation and usage.
+   - Have a look at *index.js* to see the new instance creation and usage.

 ------------------------------------------------
 /* Bonus tasks - enhance the EventEmitter */